 Parameterization: rectangular parallel edges

-If the Parameterization parameter is set to Assume rectangular parallel fins Then the block uses the following equations to calculate the dissipated heat:
+If for the parameter Parameterization the value is set Assume rectangular parallel fins Then the block uses the following equations to calculate the dissipated heat:

 where